thavlik/machine-learning-portfolio/experiments/la5c/README.md

 TODO: show a case where overtly visible differences in brain structure were exploited to infer correct answers

 ## Materials & Methods
+### Choice of Questions
+The dataset comes with hundreds of self-report answers for an amalgam of questionnaires.
+Participants' answers are modeled by the structural T1-weighted MRI of each participant.
+TODO: explain process behind selecting questions

+TODO: show which questions were selected

 ### Experiment Files
 | File                                                                     | Input Size (CxDxHxW)  | Notes
 | ------------------------------------------------------------------------ | --------------------- | ------